2718e/tinkering-timezonetables/readme.md

 ### Roadmap

-1) How to get time zone data
-2) Add interactivity - Allow the user to define what places they want to know about
+Current todos

+1) Allow user to choose ordering of columns and which is the base timezone
+2) Make the table prettier